cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 - to specify authentication credentials for files or sources that you specify with the `AWS::CloudFormation::Init` resource.
 - To include authentication information,
   - use the uris property if the source is a URI
-  - ues the buckets property if the source is an Amazon S3 bucket.
+  - use the buckets property if the source is an Amazon S3 bucket.

   - can also specify authentication information for files directly in the `AWS::CloudFormation::Init` resource.
     - The files key of the resource contains a property named authentication.